pransin/np-nmb/README.md

 ### Local server

 - Each local server has a UDP socket and a Unix Domain Datagram Socket.
 UDP Socket is used for receiving multicasted messages and Unix Domain Datagram Socket is used for relaying messages to its processes
+- The local server multicasts the messages which are sent by its processes and thse messages are received by other servers through UDP socket
+- When a local server receives a multicasted message at its UDP socket, it calculates the port of the destination client by calculating its port number from the mtype of the message.
+If that client process is running, this message is directly sent to its UDS.
+Else the message is buffered in the message queue

 ### Error Process